albertito/libjio/doc/guide.rst

 blocks for the rest of the text, which, once this is understood, should be obvious and self-evident.

-The first structure we face is *struct jfs*, usually called the file structure, and it represents an open file, just like a regular file descriptor or a FILE \*.
+The first type we face is *jfs_t*, usually called the file structure, and it represents an open file, just like a regular file descriptor or a FILE \*.

-Then you find *struct jtrans*, usually called the transaction structure, which represents a single transaction.
+Then you find *jtrans_t*, usually called the transaction structure, which represents a single transaction.